ChewKeanHo/researches-filesystems-hierarchy/_FreeBSD/usr/src/README.md

 This is the base directory for housing operating system's (OS) distributor supplied, non-critical source files (e.g. source codes, principal image files, etc) for extending the OS functionalities from *Critical & Minimal* stage to *Full Catalogue* stage.
-This means it can operate in `Multi-User` mode in BSD realm or `Full Mode` in Linux realm.
+This means it can operate in `Multi-User` mode.

 The goal is to extend the OS' functionalities for distributor level full functionalities.
 At this stage, the OS can operate as per its distributor's